Do You Need A Permit To Change A Water Heater

 It is important to note that while some jurisdictions do not require permits for certain types of water heaters (such as tankless water heaters), it is still best practice to obtain one in order to ensure that the installation is done properly and safely.
 Additionally, many manufacturers’ warranties require that the installation be performed by a licensed professional in order for them to cover any repairs or replacements should they become necessary.

-See also Why Is Distillation Used
+See also Is Distillation Physical Or Chemical

 Before installing a new water heater, it is highly recommended that you contact your local building department or plumbing inspector for information on what permits are needed and any other requirements for installing a new water heater in your area.
 Doing so will help ensure that you are able to safely and legally use your new water heater without any issues.